Page last updated:

 • Wraps

 Compression comes in different strengths or classes and is measured in mmHg.
-Similarly to medication, the dosage of compression you need is to do with what works for you (your height or weight) or how bad your problem is; if you have had Deep Venous Thrombosis you may need stronger compression than someone who has some superficial varicose veins.
+Similarly to medication, the dosage of compression you need is to do with what works for you (your height or weight) or how bad your problem is; if you have had deep venous thrombosis you may need stronger compression than someone who has some superficial varicose veins.
 Compression bandage therapy also reduces its compression dosage or strength on larger legs.

 Asking for the correct dosage of compression therapy